top of page

 That is the reason why you see below that half the Jewish community is supporting this bill, while the other half is opposing it.

-Please note that PeerK12 does not officially endorse or oppose legislation - however, we are disappointed that AB1468 does not have any provisions to enforce either the content standards or the transparency clauses that it seeks to accomplish with this bill.
+We are disappointed that AB1468 does not have any provisions to enforce either the content standards or the transparency clauses that it seeks to accomplish with this bill.

 Without those in place, there will be no noticeable difference on the ground in districts and classrooms with or without AB1468.